 7. Always carrying a balance on your credit cards

-This is a common pitfall.
+This is a common financial pitfall.
 A poll revealed that 56 percent of credit cardholders have carried credit card debt for at least a year.

 If you use credit cards, make sure you’re paying them in full each month to avoid costly interest charges.
 At the time of writing, the average credit card interest rate is about 19 percent for new offers and 15 percent for existing accounts.

 If you have credit card debt, the first thing is to stop racking up a higher balance.
 Use cash until it’s paid in full.
 Doing this may also raise your credit score, since paying off debt may improve your debt-to-income ratio.